jg-digital-media/jgdm-100DaysOfCode/work/log/round-8.md

+# R8D24: Tuesday 3 November 2022

+  +  The work continues.
+Made significant progress building out the project theme.
+Still some elements to build.
+Will refresh and go again tomorrow!

+  + **Technologies Used** - HTML5, CSS, WordPress

 # R8D23: Monday 1 November 2022

   +  Hard at work today refactoring the WordPress project to the latest design version.
 In fact, that's on my agenda for the rest of the week, more or less.